 Canadians were asked how concerned they were with various public agenda priorities.
 Respondents rated their concern ranging from 1 (not concerned at all) to 6 (extremely concerned); for scoring purposes, respondents were coded as being concerned about an issue if they chose 5 or 6.

-Approximately 2 in 3 Canadian drivers (66.0%) cited drinking and driving as an issue of concern on the public agenda, the highest percentage of any societal issues presented to respondents.
-Second to this was the price of gas, with 64.3% of Canadians reporting their concern.
-Concern about the economy was third, with 59.0% reporting they were very or extremely concerned.
+Approximately 2 in 3 Canadian drivers (63.7%) cited drinking and driving as an issue of concern on the public agenda.
+The only societal issues rated higher were the price of gasoline (73.4%) and the economy (65.7%).